Mendhak / Code

 Add this line, replacing the path to the script.

-Try testing it by changing the wallpaper and waiting a few minutes, then rebooting.
+Change the wallpaper and wait a few minutes, then reboot and observe the results.

 To do this, edit the Variety config file: